Turkish Citizenship by Investment: The Ultimate Guide

 - Fixed capital investment confirmed by the Ministry of Industry and Technology

-- Fixed deposit in a Turkish bank for a minimum of three years
+- Fixed deposit in a Turkish bank for a minimum of three years (no longer protected against currency fluctuations)

 - Government bond for a minimum of three years, confirmed by the Ministry of Treasury and Finance.